skhabiri/skhabiri.github.io/_posts/2020-09-16-A_Full_Stack_Machine_Learning_Web_App_For_Twitter_Using_Flask_Framework.md

 `twitapp` is the application directory where all the app related files reside. `__init__.py` marks the app directory as a Python package.
 It also serves as the point of entry for the app.
 `app.py` is the main python file assigned to create the app and handle most of the routings. `db.sqlite` is a local database that stores the users information for testing the app locally.
 Later on when the app is deployed to the cloud we switch to a cloud base database.
 For creating the database we use SQLAlchemy an object-relational mapper (ORM) database toolkit for python. `models.py` specify the database data models.
 To pull twitter data we use tweepy.
 It's a python library to connect to Twitter API. `twitter.py` interacts with Twitter API and stores the data in database.
 The machine learning model and classification tasks are performed in `predict.py`.
+The templates irectory include a few html templates for different url routes.

 ### Setting up the project
 Create a repository in the github to fork the [repo](https://github.com/skhabiri/HypoTweet) or clone it to your local machine.
 We use en_core_web_sm,  model for spacy to speed up the prediction and minimize the file sizes before being deployed to heroku.
 Version 3.0.0 of the spacy model requires python version >= 3.8.